t1h0/smartini/README.md

 >>> config.Crawler.receiver
 'rachel@geller-greene.com'
 ```
-> As you can see, all values are currently read from file as strings, whereas assignment won't change the type.
-In future releases, numerical values, lists etc. will be read as their respective types from file as well.

 # Advanced Usage

 ## Multiple configurations using *slots*

-### Introductionary example
+### Introduction

-Imagine you send your news crawler (from the example above) to your dad and they configure it like so:
+Imagine you send your news crawler (from the [documentation's introduction](#setting-up-a-configuration-file)) to your dad and they configure it like so:

 ```ini
 [News Crawler]